AionNext/BizCod/Decision Development Methodology.md

 To ensure conflict free rules these should be set up in a branching rule flow.

 ## Enter all of the English rule statements that apply to each rule group.
 Initially these will be plain English statements.
+And should be independent of whether they may later be modeled as rules or decision tables.
 Later you may find it helpful to supplement these with actual values that occur during execution.
 If the source of the rules is actual code then you can also copy that into the rule statements as a reference.